LITIGATION TRACKER

 A federal civil rights lawsuit against the New York City Department of Education (DOE) alleging that the NYC DOE regularly retaliates against parents who challenge inadequate educational services for their disabled children by making false calls to ACS.

 Baptiste Hernandez v.
-Administrative Judge Leanne Michael
+Administrative Judge Leann Michael

 Filed September 2025